 Yes.
-Within the liberal arts context at Bucknell, students may combine any Bachelor of Arts degree with any additional Bachelor of Arts or Bachelor of Science path (except for neuroscience, engineering, and biochemistry) and still graduate in four years.
+Within the liberal arts context at Bucknell, students can combine any Bachelor of Arts degree with any additional Bachelor of Arts or Bachelor of Science path (except for neuroscience, engineering, and biochemistry) and still graduate in four years.

 Students who apply to the Bachelor of Music program and who are interested in pursuing a double major in another discipline should speak to music faculty in person at the time of their auditions to discuss the possibilities available to them.

 We also offer a five-year, dual-degree program in engineering and any Bachelor of Arts major.
 Each year several students pair engineering with the Bachelor of Arts in music, for instance.
 Students may apply directly to the Engineering-B.A. program on the application.